1click-extensions/1click-time-converter/README.md

-# <a href="https://1ce.org/1click-emoji-everywhere">1CE - 1Click Emoji Everywhere</a>
+# <a href="https://1ce.org/1click-time-converter">1CE - 1Click World Clock</a>

-The easiest and fastest way to use emojies anywhere on the Web
+The fastest and smartest way to world clock.

 This extension is an open-source 📰 extension.
 What is it mean for you:

 ☑ It's mean it's safe.
 Everyone can inspect the source code.
 ☑ It's mean that if you're are a developer or intern your more than welcome to contribute code.